FolkertVanVerseveld/aoe/STATUS.md

 ## Working

-Note: the genie game engine is being redesigned and integrated directly in empires/.
-Once the game is playable the engine is extracted once again to genie/.
-These items are implemented in either the genie game engine or the game:
+We have written a game engine that mimmicks the original genie game engine which is integrated directly into setup/ and a more sophisticated version into empires/.
+These items are implemented in either the genie game engine or the
+game:

 Subsystem      | Task / Purpose           | Notes
 ---------------|--------------------------|----------------------------------------------------